apizee/ApiRTC-ios/README.md

 ## Invitation handling

-If you deal with any invitation you can subscribe on invitation events to get actual information about current state:
+If you deal with any invitation you can subscribe on invitation events to get an actual information about current state:

 ```
 invitation.onEvent(self, { (event) in